AlexHappyCode/node-coding-question/README.md

 ![loggingIn](./readmeImages/loggingInAPI.jpg)
 *This is the cookie that contains the JWT you are given.*
 ![cookie](./readmeImages/logginInAPIWithCookie.jpg)

 ### **Creating a post:**
 POST: '/post/createPost'
 ![cookie](./readmeImages/createPost.jpg)

+*note:* A post does not have to have a photo.